-We shall now investigate the more complex scenario of Kolmogorov flow, an example that involves both continuous and discrete symmetry groups.
-We used the code by \citet{Wan_2018}, which simulates Kolmogorov flow first described by \citet{MESHALKIN1961}: it is a spatially periodic, forced Navier-Stokes solution for periodic boundary conditions in both $x$ and $y.$ The equation is often used to mimic turbulent behaviour in two dimensions.
-We choose a domain size of $32\times 32$, a forcing wavenumber of $k=4$ in the $y$-direction and $Re=35$, which leads to a weakly chaotic regime ($Re_{crit}=33.6$ \citep{chandler2013}).
-We collect 300000 samples by integrating a random initial condition with $\Delta t_{int}=0.005$ and recording vorticity fields in intervals $\Delta t_{rec}=0.1$. {Due to the large size of the dataset and the number of discrete symmetries, data manipulation based on symmetry transformations, as was done in \cref{sec:diffuser}, was not performed.} We gather the vorticity ($\bb{\upomega}$) snapshots, for a low- and high-dissipation event, shown in \cref{fig:KOLMO}.
-Note that, due to the doubly periodic boundaries, vorticity can straightforwardly be transformed back into the velocity components $\mb{u}$ and $\mb{v}$.
+We shall now investigate the effectiveness of our proposed embedding by applying it to Kolmogorov flow, an example that involves both continuous and discrete symmetry groups.
+To generate data, we used the code by \citet{Wan_2018}, which simulates Kolmogorov flow, arising from the sinusoidally forced Navier-Stokes equations with periodic boundary conditions in both $x$ and $y$, first proposed by \citet{MESHALKIN1961}.
+We employ the cross plane vorticity formulation

+where $\omega$ is the vorticity, $\mb{u}$ the velocity vector, Re the Reynolds number and $n\cos(ny)$ the sinusoidal forcing term.
+This set of equations is often used to mimic turbulence in two dimensions.
+We choose a domain size of $32\times 32$, a forcing wavenumber of $n=4$ in the $y$-direction and Re$=35$, which leads to a chaotic regime (Re$_{crit}=33.6$ \citep{chandler2013}).
+This can be seen in the bursting behavior of the dissipation, $D$, visualized in \cref{fig:KOLMO}.
+We collect 300,000 samples by integrating a random initial condition with $\Delta t_{int}=0.005$ and recording vorticity fields in intervals $\Delta t_{rec}=0.1$. {Due to the large size of the dataset and the number of discrete symmetries, data manipulation based on symmetry transformations, as proposed by \citep{holmes2012}, was not performed.} Vorticity snapshots, for a low- and high-dissipation event, as well as temporal evolution of the dissipation, are shown in \cref{fig:KOLMO}.